IlianKukov/VendingMachine/readme.md

 **Expected Behaviour:**
 * Status 200 OK if the product is found
-* Status 406 NOT ACCEPTABLE if the product does not exist OR if there are already 10 products with the same type.
+* Status 405 NOT ACCEPTABLE if the product does not exist OR the format is wrong.
+* Status 406 NOT if there are already 10 products with the same type.
+* Status 400 if the JSON format is wrong

 ###### Delete product: